-It shows how the modes and the coupling change when the tuning fork is tilted four degrees in the direction perpendicular to the oscillation and two degrees in the other direction.
-In the symmetric case the first modes are not excited until $k \geq 2250$~m$^{-1}$, slightly before the container diameter, as was already seen in Fig.~\ref{Fig:BOverResonance}.
-When the fork is tilted, some modes are already excited at $k = 1250$~m$^{-1}$.
+We examine how the modes and the coupling change when the tuning fork is tilted four degrees in the direction perpendicular to the oscillatory motion and two degrees in parallel with it.
+In the symmetric case the first modes are not excited until $k \geq 2250$~m$^{-1}$, slightly short of the container diameter, as was already indicated in Fig.~\ref{Fig:BOverResonance}.
+When the fork is tilted, some modes appear already at $k = 1250$~m$^{-1}$.
 The pressure fields of the lowest-frequency modes ($k<2250$~m$^{-1}$) are such that the nodes are either along the container or in the radial direction perpendicular to the fork oscillation.
 These are not excited by a symmetrically positioned tuning fork.
-When the fork is tilted in both directions, the symmetries are broken and some additional modes are excited.
+When the fork is tilted in both directions, the symmetries are broken and some additional modes couple to the oscillator and become visible.
 The tilt also shifts some of the modes slightly at larger values of $k$.

-We now compare the simulated results of a tilted tuning fork inside a cylindrical cavity using the effective model and the experimental data of Fig.~\ref{Fig:BCompareExptCalc}.
-We use the same amount of tilt as in Fig.~\ref{Fig:ForkEigenvalues}.
-In the asymmetric case we must solve the equations of motion for both tines with a common frequency because the tines can experience different forces from the fluid and can have different amplitudes.
-Due to the asymmetry, we cannot exploit any symmetry conditions, and the entire geometry must be meshed.
-This increases the size of elements because of limitations in computing power, and some loss of acoustic energy occurs even though the system should be completely lossless.
-This is seen as an increase in the resonance width, even though it should remain at the vacuum value.
-This does not affect the simulated value of $B$ noticeably.
-The result is plotted in Fig.~\ref{Fig:TiltedComparison}.
+We now return to the situation introduced in Fig.~\ref{Fig:BCompareExptCalc} and make comparison of the experimental data with the simulated results for a tilted tuning fork inside a cylindrical cavity using the effective model.
+The tilt applied is the same as in Fig.~\ref{Fig:ForkEigenvalues}.
+In this case we must solve the equations of motion for both tines with a common frequency, because the tines can experience different forces from the fluid and can have different amplitudes.
+Also, we cannot exploit any symmetry conditions and the entire geometry must be meshed in the FEM simulations.
+This increases the size of elements because of limitations in computing power.
+Some loss of acoustic energy results, even though the system should be completely lossless.
+This was observed as an increase in the resonance width, although it should remain at the vacuum value.
+This did not affect the simulated value of $B$ noticeably, though.
+The result is represented in Fig.~\ref{Fig:TiltedComparison}.